cn0047/stash/ed/sh/whatever/memcached.md

 Memcache - in-memory key-value store, which can store string up to 1MB.

+Key must be string up to 250 bytes and without spaces, new lines, etc.

 Avoid Memcache hot keys.
 Hot keys are a common anti-pattern that can cause Memcache capacity to be exceeded.